-When we found this Crown Heights row house, its collapsing floors were unrentable.
-(So the seller was using it as a dog kennel.)
-But even before its decline, it suffered from common row house ailments: dark in the middle and spatially flat.
+When we found this Crown Heights row house, the floors were collapsing.
+It was so far gone the seller could only use it as a dog kennel.
+But even before its decline, it suffered from common row house ailments: a dark center and a spatially flat stack of floors.

-We solved both problems by carving out the center of the house.
-The resulting void is a double-height dining room.
-Daylight pours down from from a long slot of a skylight.
+We solved both problems by carving out the middle of the house.
+The resulting void became a double-height dining room.
+Daylight pours down through a long slot of a skylight.
 Its shape collects winter sunshine while shading out summer heat gain.

 As a compositional foil to the void, a two-story pylon wrapped in copper serves multiple functions.
 It’s a coat closet, an alcove shoe bench, a storage cabinet, and a privacy screen for the foyer.